alethiagospeltruth/study/genesis_3.md

 Adam fails to confess his sin.
 Instead, he blames **Eve and God**

+Adam and Eve's perfect relationship was short lived

 > 13 Then the Lord God said to the woman, “What is this you have done?”
 The woman said, “The serpent deceived me, and I ate.”

-Eve's response is truthful.
+* Eve's response is truthful.
 She **was** deceived by the serpent.
-We must understand that it is Sin to let yourself be deceived.
+* We must understand that it is Sin to let yourself be deceived.
-* It is sin to exchange the truth of God for the lie of Satan.
+* Any time we exchange the truth of God for the lie of Satan, it is sin.

 ## The Curse